-The measurement of impairment losses both under IFRS 9, Financial Instruments (IFRS 9) and IAS 39, Financial Instruments; Recognition and Measurement (IAS 39) across all categories of financial assets in scope requires judgement, in particular, the estimation of the amount and timing of future cash flows and collateral values when determining impairment losses and the assessment of a significant increase in credit risk.
+The measurement of impairment losses under IFRS 9, Financial Instruments (IFRS 9) across all categories of financial assets in scope requires judgement, in particular, the estimation of the amount and timing of future cash flows and collateral values when determining impairment losses and the assessment of a significant increase in credit risk.
 These estimates are driven by a number of factors, changes in which can result in different levels of allowances.